James-Fleming12/EvidentialHDC/README.md

 efficient update in the AL thread to do so.
 The update is a spectral solve (~4s) plus matrix-free decode; the remaining deployment step is replacing the oracle-informed class counts with the source-count prior (Iteration 8F).

+**Efficiency and the path to a cheaper solve.** The current spectral solve materializes the full $d \times d$ covariance and eigendecomposes it (~4s per condition, a diagnostic cost).
+Three measured facts say this is avoidable, and the eventual cheaper method must preserve them:

+1. **The useful spectrum is low-rank.** The participation rank of the normalized covariance is 6-9, and the 9E unstable-removal diagnostic is flat (dropping the bottom 40% of eigen-directions changes mIoU by <0.01): most directions carry no label signal.
+A truncated spectral factorization (Lanczos or randomized SVD over the top ~100-500 directions, matrix-free via $Sv = X^{\top}(X v)$) replaces the 4s eigh with a cost in the CG-8 class (~0.03-0.1s) -- the filter $(\lambda + \sigma)^{-\beta}$ is then a scalar operation on the returned eigenvalues.
+2. **The fractional power needs only the top-K filter, not the full inverse.**
+   The sensitivity problem is the amplification of the near-zero directions;
+   the fractional (and clipped, 9B) filters shape those gains directly.
+A top-K spectral filter with the tail handled by the frozen residual anchor ($\eta$ small) reproduces the mechanism without ever forming the full inverse.
+3. **The method's per-iteration cost is already dominated by the class-mean estimation and one spectral solve.** The means come from $k \times$ (#classes) points (64-72 labels), the decode is the matrix-free cosine at the prototype rate, and the update itself is one filtered solve.
+The cheaper version keeps: the fractional gain shaping (property 1), the residual safety anchor (property 2), the class-mean estimation from a few labels (property 3), and the matrix-free decode -- while replacing the full eigh with the truncated spectral filter.

 ---